gapml/CV/docs/index.md

 ### Image Augmentation

-Image augmentation (synthesis of new images) occurs dynamically (i.e., in-place) when feeding a neural network, and is initiated through the parameter `augment` when instantiating an
+Image augmentation (synthesis of new images) occurs dynamically in-place when feeding a neural network, and is initiated through the parameter `augment` when instantiating an
 `Images` class object.
 The settings for the `augment` parameter are:

         rotate=min,max                  : random rotation of image within range min and max.